MythicAgents/Athena/README.md

 ### Slack
 Athena can communicate over a slack channels.

 Note: Due to slack API rate limiting, the number of agents that can be executed at once using a specific workspace/token combination is limited.
+A lower sleeptime supports more agents.

 ### SMB
 Athena supports SMB communications for internal comms over named pipes.